swarm-lab/boRing/README.md

 3. We order the observations based on their Mahalanobis distance (from closest to furthest away).

-4. We compute the squared Spearman correlation between the Mahalanobis distances of the ordered observations and the weighted density of the observations up to each computed distance.
+4. We compute the Spearman correlation between the negative Mahalanobis distances of the ordered observations and the weighted density of the observations up to each computed distance.
 If the correlation is close to 1, it indicates that the density of observations decreases monotonically with the distance to the center of mass of the distribution and, hence, that the distribution is likely unimodal (or, boring).

 ---